andrewyu6581/andrewyu6581/README.md

 # 你好！

 ## 🛂 manifest
-  - to explore the ways I can apply art to math, coding, and science to make these topics more accessible, more creative, and more meaningful to everyone who finds purpose in them
+  - to explore the ways I can apply art to computer science to make this topic more accessible, more creative, and more meaningful

 ## 💾 what i've been up to
   - graphic design
-  - website styling
+  - website construction
-  - playing honkai impact 3rd
+  - playing arknights & chess

 ## 🔗 what i wanna learn
   - html